for stuttering Playout, Dropped Frames, Glitches

 CPU as Bottleneck

 Lets assume, you have a powerfull GPU and the CPU usage % in PLAYDECK isnt rising above 70%.
 This still does not mean, that your CPU isnt clipping.
-It could be, that not all CPU cores are used.
+Its still possible, that not all CPU cores are used.

 Watch your CPU cores carefully in the task manager, while playing the glitching clip.
 Maybe one CPU core is clipped at 100%, while other cores are barely being used.
 This phenomenon is called “CPU parking”.
 Check, if the CPU usage goes UP, if you DONT play any clips.
 This indicates, that the CPU cores are been parked, because there is less activity.
 Here is some information on how to proceed: